Wanda Sybil Raiford

 Dr. Raiford is currently working on her first book, Race, Women, and the Law: Representations of Black Women's Resistive Violence, arguing that a close examination of the legacy of unregulated sexual violence and exploitation of enslaved women explains the intractability of the current rape-culture crisis.
-This book is one of several projects that takes on the rhetorics of privilege and dispossession, examining how issues of epistemic injustice determine communication practice and give shape to individual, group, and institutional interactions.
+This book is one of several projects that take on the rhetorics of privilege and dispossession, examining how issues of epistemic injustice determine communication practice and give shape to individual, group and institutional interactions.
 Her research is interdisciplinary, focusing on rhetoric as a force that forms and supports U.S. social-political, social-structural and social-historical landscapes.

 Dr. Raiford was a 2015-2016 Ford Foundation Postdoctoral Fellow.